 The content listed below is non-accessible for the following reasons:

 When text is resized up to 200% using browser zoom settings, important content on some pages is truncated or obscured.
-This fails WCAG 2.2 Success Criteria 1.4.4 (Resize text).
-This will be resolved by the end of June 2025.
+This fails WCAG 2.2 Success Criteria 1.4.4 Resize Text (Level AA).
+This will be resolved by the end of June 2026.

 PDFs or other documents published before 23 September 2018.